46 Secrets Lifeguards Desperately Want You to Know

 We get excited when we hear thunder

 It means we can take a break for 30 minutes.
 That’s how long the National Lightning Safety Institute recommends keeping swimmers out of the water after the sound of thunder.
 Even if it might be a truck passing by, if it sounds like thunder, we’re shutting down the pool.
+Here’s why you should really avoid showering during a thunderstorm, too.

 It’s not just kids who break the rules